vernGlobe/json-light-query/README.md

 # Usage

 1 - How to get the TOTAL/AVERAGE value from following json array,
-TOTAL: Please use keyword "sum" for param "reqAttrOperation".
+\n TOTAL: Please use keyword "sum" for param "reqAttrOperation".
-AVERAGE: Please use keyword "avg" for param "reqAttrOperation".
+\n AVERAGE: Please use keyword "avg" for param "reqAttrOperation".

 ```ts